KociOrges/cviewer/README.md

 **Step 1: Collecting the data**

-To illustrate how CViewer is useful for an integrated analysis of multi'omics datasets, we will use as previously, the WGS metagenomics profile of Crohn's Disease patients undergoing dietary treatment with Exclusive Enteral Nutrition and healthy individuals.
-In addition, as a second dataset, we will use a LC-MS metabolomics profile of 4,255 metabolites that were identified in 11 faecal extracts from eleven healthy children and to 54 faecal extracts from eleven children undergoing EEN for the treatment of active CD at timepoints before, during (15, 30, and 60 days), and after treatment (Alghamdi et al. 2018).
+To illustrate how CViewer is useful for an integrated analysis of multi'omics datasets, we will use as previously, the WGS metagenomics profile of Crohn's Disease patients undergoing dietary treatment with Exclusive Enteral Nutrition and healthy individuals[[6]](#6), [[7]](#7).
+In addition, as a second dataset, we will use a LC-MS metabolomics profile of 4,255 metabolites that were identified in 11 faecal extracts from eleven healthy children and to 54 faecal extracts from eleven children undergoing EEN for the treatment of active CD at timepoints before, during (15, 30, and 60 days), and after treatment[[12]](#12).
 To import these data into the software we will do as follows:

 Click the **Open** button right next to:
 * ```Table X:``` to import the first omics dataset ***X***, where rows describe samples and columns features/variables (e.g. CICRA_average_coverages.csv)